snuq/VSEQF/Readme.md

    Selects the type of transition for adding with the following buttons.

-* __Crossfade Prev/Next Sequence__
+* __Crossfade Prev/Next Strip__

-   Allows easy adding of transitions between sequences.
-This will simply find the closest sequence to the active sequence, and add a transition between them.
+   Allows easy adding of transitions between strips.
+This will simply find the closest strip to the active strip, and add a transition between them.

 * __Smart Cross to Prev/Next__

-   Adjust the length of the active sequence and the next sequence to create a transition of the target fade length.
+   Adjust the length of the active strip and the next strip to create a transition of the target fade length.
-   This will also attempt to avoid extending the sequences past their end points if possible.
+   This will also attempt to avoid extending the strips past their end points if possible.

 #### Fades Modal Operator
 The Modal Fades Operator can be activated by pressing the 'f' key over the sequencer.